-Today WordPress celebrates its 18th birthday.
-That's right, it’s been 18 years since American developer Matt Mullenweg and English developer Mike Little launched the initial version of WordPress.
-To mark this occasion, we show you some of the biggest milestones from WordPress history.
+Today (May 27) is WordPress's birthday.
+It’s been 20 years since American developer Matt Mullenweg and English developer Mike Little launched the initial version of WordPress in 2003.
+To mark this occasion, let's show you some of the biggest milestones in WordPress history.

 How It All Starts with Matt Mullenweg and Mike Little

-It's a long 18 years story of two extremely talented people- Matt Mullenweg and Mike Little.
+It's a long 20 years story of two extremely talented people- Matt Mullenweg and Mike Little.
 They launched the first version of WordPress on May 27, 2003.
 This open-source platform wasn't just a copy of its predecessor.
 Rather the partners started this program with a bigger vision of making website building easier for all.
-In the early days of WordPress, they introduced an improved admin experience and the finest templates to build stylish page layouts with extreme ease.

 The WordPress software is written in PHP language.
 Besides, it uses MySQL for maintaining the database.
 Christine Selleck Tremoulet suggested the name WordPress.
 He is a prolific blogger and a friend of Mullenweg.
 Later he became the co-founder of WordPress.

-On top of that, new additions and continuous improvements make WordPress history more incredible to its users.
+On top of that, new additions and continuous improvements make WordPress history more incredible.
 WordPress supports a rich library of interactive themes and plugins hence it enlarges the customization arena to infinity.
-In short, WordPress makes it generalize and diminishes the concept- Only programmers can build a website.
+WordPress diminishes the concept- Only programmers can build a website.

 |2003||Matt Mullenweg and Mike Little released WordPress|